MageMCU/Flysky-FS-i6X-FS-iA6B-Testing/README.md

 - namespace ***uno***

 ## Archived
 - I was disappointed with the FS-iA6B Receiver's output but to be fair, many radio receivers behave similarly.
-It was my hope that its output was similar to the Atmega328P MCU.
+It was my hope that its output would be similar to the Atmega328P MCU.
 Unforunately they're not even close to what I needed...
-Radio Controllers have its purpose but I needed more flexibility.
+Radio Controllers have its purpose but, I needed more flexibility.
 - This project is dead...........
 - I have moved to Wireless Communication where the flexibility may be better and sure enough, I just finish the beginning for the repository Wireless Communication - nRF24L01+.
 ## About Testing <a name="about-testing"></a>